huangw/dev_flow-gem/README.md

 You use `release_` branch to manually manage major and minor versioning, e.g. `release_v0.1` will create a tag `version_0.1`, and bugfix, hotfix branches will add-up fix numbers after it such as: `version_0.1.28`.
+(TODO)

-`milestone_` is a special type of task that corresponding to important event in the development flow but not reflects to version numbers (for example event for code review).
+`milestone_` is a special type of task that corresponding to important event in the development flow but do not affect version numbers (for example event for team code review, customer acceptance review, etc.).

 Other tasks also do not affect version numbers.